International

-The ball Diego Maradona used to score the “Hand of God Goal” and “Goal of the Century” is set to go for auction in London on November 16.
+The ball Diego used to score the “Hand of God Goal” and “Goal of the Century” is set to go for auction in London on November 16.

 Maradona scored the infamous “Hand of God” goal six minutes into the second half when the forward “headed” in a cross.
 Bin Nasser let the goal stand, which Maradona recounted was a “little with the head of Maradona and a little with the hand of God.”
 The sneaky goal gave Argentina a crucial one-nil lead.